pemn/usage-gui/README.md

 Data driven gui toolkit for scripts in other languages or python business logic.
 It tries to fill a role similar to other python modules like guidata and Gooey but is even simpler and with distictive features.
 Another rationale for this project is that we use Tk for backend, while guidata uses Qt and Gooey uses Wx.
 On some builtin python environments you may have one toolkit available out of the box, and if its Tk, this project may be for you.
-Has unnoficial custom integration with the commercial software Maptek Vulcan.
+May be used to run scripts from the commercial software Maptek Vulcan.

 Its a pure python implementation of my similar C++ project [ScriptGui](https://github.com/pemn/ScriptGui)